240350pranisha-oss/CA-labs/lab6/readme.md

-itle
+TITLE

-:Design and Implementation of a Combinational Circuit Code Converter Using VHDL
+Design and Implementation of a Combinational Circuit Code Converter Using VHDL

+Objective
-Objective :To study the concept of combinational circuits.
+TO study the concept of combinational circuits.
 To understand different digital codes and code conversion.
 To design a code converter using VHDL.
 To simulate and verify the output using a VHDL simulator.

 INTRODUCTION: